Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

 Please do NOT change the first-level section titles (#Insight Analysis, etc.).
 I have regex that searches for these headers and puts the interactive components in the correct location.
 Feel free to add your own second-level (##) and third-level (###) headers.

-## About BIDSpec

-BIDSpec is a comprehensive analysis platform for Business Improvement Districts, providing insights into how these special assessment districts function, their economic impact, and their role in urban development.
-The project combines geospatial data visualization, economic analysis, and policy research to create a holistic understanding of BIDs across various cities.

 ## Development

 ### Commands